GregSom-MSc/GregSom-MSc.github.io/home.md

 ---

-Experienced Finance Analyst & Economist with a demonstrated background inmacroeconomics, banking, data and financial analysis.
+Experienced Finance Analyst & Economist with a demonstrated background in macroeconomics, banking, data and financial analysis.

-Love tech, sustainability, and innovation.
+I love tech, sustainability, and innovation.

 MSc in Finance, Technology, and Policy from the University of Edinburgh, love to learn more everyday.

-Im passionate about history, travel and aquascaping.
+I'm passionate about history, travel and aquascaping.